Asia, Mongolia, Travel

 Advice on Mongolian ger etiquette is limited (hence this post) and there is some confusion about what is and isn’t acceptable.
 There are over 3000 traditions and customs in Mongolia and these vary depending on who you’re staying with, their religion and beliefs, and which part of the country you’re in.

 Most Mongolians will be relaxed about your naïvety and will happily share what’s important to them in their home.
-Just like you would, if you had expectations of guests (e.g. shoes off!).
+Just like you would, if you had expectations of guests (e.g. guests taking their shoes off before coming in).
 They will be pleasantly surprised if you make an effort with their customs, but the best way to learn is to just go for it!

 A NOTE ON HOMESTAYS VS GER CAMPS